-Federal Direct Stafford Loan
+Federal Direct Stafford Loans

-Federal Direct Stafford Loans are low interest educational loan available to college students who are enrolled at least half time (6 credit hours at OCCC), are pursuing a degree, are making Satisfactory Academic Progress, and meet other basic eligibility requirements.
-The lender is the U.S. Department of Education rather than a bank or other lending institution.
+Federal Direct Stafford Loans are low interest educational loan available to college students who are enrolled in a minimum of 6 credit hours at OCCC, are pursuing an eligible degree, are making Satisfactory Academic Progress, and meet all other Federal Student Aid eligibility requirements.
+The lender is the U.S. Department of Education who provides Loan Servicers to manage the loan programs.
 There are two types of Federal Direct Stafford loans: subsidized and unsubsidized.
 Current interest rates are available at: Interest Rates

 Direct Subsidized Stafford Loans are a need based student loan.
 OCCC Financial Aid Office determines financial need by taking the Cost of Attendance minus the Expected Family Contribution.
 The U.S. government pays the interest (or subsidizes) the interest on the loan while you are enrolled at least half time and during periods of deferment.

 Federal Direct Plus Loans